 \textbf{Video-based 3D human pose and shape estimation.} HMMR~\cite{kanazawa2019learning} extracts static features and encodes them to a temporal feature using a 1D fully convolutional temporal encoder.
 It learns temporal context representation to reduce the 3D prediction's temporal inconsistency by predicting 3D poses in the nearby past and future frames.
 Doersch~\etal~\cite{doersch2019sim2real} trained their network on a sequence of optical flow and 2D poses to make their network generalize well to unseen videos.
 Sun~\etal~\cite{sun2019human} proposed a skeleton-disentangling framework, which separates 3D human pose and shape estimation into multi-level spatial and temporal subproblems.
-They enforced the network to order shuffled frames to encourage better temporal feature learning.
-VIBE~\cite{kocabas2020vibe} encodes static features from the input frames into a temporal feature by using a bi-directional gated recurrent unit (GRU)~\cite{cho2014learning}, and feeds it to a body parameter regressor.
+They enforced the network to order shuffled frames to encourage temporal feature learning.
+VIBE~\cite{kocabas2020vibe} encodes static features from the input frames into a temporal feature by using a bi-directional gated recurrent unit (GRU)~\cite{cho2014learning}, and feeds it to an SMPL parameter regressor.
 A motion discriminator is introduced to encourage the regressor to produce plausible 3D human motion.
-MEVA~\cite{luo20203d} tackled the problem in a coarse-to-fine manner.
-Their system first estimates overall coarse 3D human motion using a variational motion estimator (VME), and predicts residual motion with a motion residual regressor (MRR).
+MEVA~\cite{luo20203d} addresses the problem in a coarse-to-fine manner.
+Their system initially estimates the coarse 3D human motion using a variational motion estimator (VME), and predicts the residual motion with a motion residual regressor (MRR).